You Earned a Ticket!

 The social costs are real and high

-• To examine how investment in the quality of public elementary schools affects crime rates, researchers at the University of Michigan followed the outcomes of two groups of students.
+• Arrests.
+To examine how investment in the quality of public elementary schools affects crime rates, researchers at the University of Michigan followed the outcomes of two groups of students.
 They found that improving the quality of public schools is an effective way to reduce crime in the long term.
 Specifically, students who attended the better-funded elementary school were 15% less likely to be arrested by age 30 than those who did not.

-• In a 2021 study of national data by the University of California San Diego, researchers found that every $1,000 per pupil spent by a school district led to a 2.35% decrease in property crime.
+• Property crime.
+In a 2021 study of national data by the University of California San Diego, researchers found that every $1,000 per pupil spent by a school district led to a 2.35% decrease in property crime.

-• In 2009, as the nation was emerging from a recession, a report by McKinsey argued that the failure to address achievement gaps created what amounted to a permanent recession, causing the US economy to underperform by many billions of dollars.
+• Achievement gaps.
+In 2009, as the nation was emerging from a recession, a report by McKinsey argued that the failure to address achievement gaps created what amounted to a permanent recession, causing the US economy to underperform by many billions of dollars.

-• In 2011 the NAACP issued a report, Misplaced Priorities, to "track the steady shift of state funds away from education and toward the criminal justice system."
-In 2012, the White House Council for Community Solutions picked up the topic, commissioning research and coining the rather optimistic term opportunity youth for youth aged 16-24 who are neither in school nor working.
+• Missing connections.
+In 2011 the NAACP issued a report, Misplaced Priorities, to "track the steady shift of state funds away from education and toward the criminal justice system."
+In 2012, the White House Council for Community Solutions picked up the topic, commissioning research and coining the rather optimistic term opportunity youth for those aged 16-24 who are neither in school nor working.
 The term changed again, (to disconnected youth) in a series of reports from Measure of America, a project that compiles data about this costly, hard-to-serve segment.
 (See interactive charts.)
 In the aggregate, if America could persistently "connect" all young people as full participants in America's economy, our nation's balance sheet would expand on the order of about $5 trillion in taxes paid and direct costs avoided.
 That was trillion, with a "T," in case you missed it.

 Schooling advances social mobility, especially for those who need it most... but not equally for all.

-Social mobility is the movement of individuals or families within or between social strata in a society.
-This can happen within a generation or intergenerationally.
-However, not all children have the same magnitude of social mobility.
+Social mobility is the movement of individuals or families within or between social groups in a society, within a generation or intergenerationally.
+There are patterns.
 For example, Black boys are less likely to move up the social ladder.
-A New York Times article allows you to make your own animated chart to explore the income mobility of different social groups.
+Using a data visualization from the New York Times, you can see some of the major patterns by making your own animated chart to explore the income mobility of different social groups.
 The Opportunity Atlas offers another interactive graph of child outcomes in neighborhoods across America.
-A study by Raj Chetty and others indicates that schooling, combined with efforts to achieve racial integration within neighborhoods and schools, can help minority children advance social mobility.

 As in the coffee shop, averages can lie.
 The Education Pays report does a good job of sketching the broad systematic variations.
 For example, at any given level of educational attainment, earnings for women and minorities lag behind earnings for white men.